12% return on investment on Mintos: Is this a ponzi scheme?

 Mintos credit companies and statistics

-Investors can take a very detailed look at the Mintos website to see which loan providers offer their loans on the platform.
-Likewise, there is a loan statistics page that details exactly which loans are being offered.
+Investors can take a very detailed look at the Mintos website to see which loan originators offer their loans on the platform.
+Likewise, there is a loan statistics page that offers detailed statistics about the offered loans.

 Mintos the next Ponzi scheme?